sulami/1brc.rs/README.md

 This is a Rust solution to the [One Billion Row Challenge](https://github.com/gunnarmorling/1brc), which involves reading one billion rows of data and producing some aggregations.

-This solution runs in about 3.3 seconds on an M1 Pro, with results verified against the reference implementation.
+This solution runs in about 2.5 seconds on an M1 Pro, with results verified against the baseline Java implementation.
+For comparison, the baseline Java implementation runs for 240 seconds on the same machine.

 While the original challenge is limited to Java, and no external libraries, this is Rust, and a small selection of libraries have been used.
 One could copy or reimplement the code, but I don't see the point.